apollographql/apollo-client/react-docs/source/server-side-rendering.md

 import { Route, Switch } from 'react-router';
 import { Link } from 'react-router-dom';
 import React from 'react';

-import routes from './routes';
+// A Routes file is a good shared entry-point between client and server import routes from './routes';

 const App = () =>